douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 Key principles of concurrent programming include:

-1.  **Concurrency vs. Parallelism**: Concurrency involves multiple sequences of operations happening in overlapping time periods, which doesn\'t necessarily mean they\'re executing at the same instant.
+1.  **Concurrency vs. Parallelism**: Concurrency involves multiple sequences of operations happening in overlapping time periods, which doesn't necessarily mean they're executing at the same instant.
 Parallelism, a related concept, refers to multiple operations executing simultaneously.

 2.  **Threads and Processes**: Concurrency can be achieved through threads (lighter weight units of execution within a process) or processes (independent execution units with their own state).